you accept that the potential for a problem exists.

 A Personal Note:

-If you don’t quite believe all this is possible in the church or in church leadership, let me assure you from personal experience it is real.
+If you don’t quite believe all this is possible in the church or in church leadership, I can understand as I would probably have been right there with you before the toxic results of it crashed into my life.
 If only I had been aware of and understood how narcissism manifests in working relationships, and had known that it was even possible for my wife’s boss, our pastor, to have an extreme degree of it - I would have done things differently.
 I would have listened differently to the frequent complaints my wife was making over the years about how she was being treated.
 I would have taken her emotional confusion and pain more seriously.
 I would have stood up for her and insisted things change at our church, and if they didn't I would have insisted she find a new job.
 I could have kept her from experiencing years of covert emotional abuse that led to sexual harassment and abuse by her pastor-boss.
 I have seen first-hand the emotional and psychological damage an emotional abuser can do to an empath.
 I have lived with a victim, now a survivor, coming out of the fog of the long term grooming, manipulation, and control that a predator pastor uses to abuse.
-I have seen the tears of trauma that flow for days and days as the survivor slowly realizes the many ways and years she was emotionally manipulated and then coerced down an inappropriate path away from God by the very one who should have been encouraging and leading her closer to God.
+I have seen the tears of trauma that flow for days and days as the survivor slowly realizes the many ways, over many years, she was emotionally manipulated and then coerced down an inappropriate path away from God by the very one who should have been encouraging and leading her closer to God.
 Recovery and healing are possible, but it takes time and educated support and professional counselling.
 This website was born out of our trauma and abuse recovery process.
 See more about that on our Mission and Healing pages.
 Our story is not unique.
 We have seen many, many others telling their stories on blogs and social media, and the problem has been in the church for many years.

 It's Not An Affair